-The Alice Dodge Wallace ’38 Center for the Performing Arts has received the prestigious “Best Project” award in the K-12 Education sector from ENR New York!
+“Best Project” award in the K-12 Education sector from ENR East.
 Projects were evaluated on the ability of the project team to overcome challenges, safety, construction/design quality, and contribution to the industry and the community.
+Winners were celebrated at the ENR New York Best Projects event and featured in the November issue of ENR East.

 Annum was proud to participate in Harvard University’s Global Day of Service.
 For our assignment, we assisted Breaktime in setting up its new Resource Hub in Downtown Crossing.
 Breaktime aims to break the cycle of homelessness by equipping young adults with the job and financial security they need to establish housing security.
 We are excited to continue to support their important work in our community.